Viola sororia Willd.

 Habit - Perennial forb, to 30 cm tall, with a prostrate to ascending rhizome 4-7 mm thick.

 Stems - A thick underground caudex.
 Aerial stems absent.

-Inflorescence - Single flowers on long peduncles from base of plant.
-Peduncles to +10cm long, hirsute, curved at apex, with pair of opposite or sub-opposite bracts in upper half.
-Bracts 3-4mm long.
+Inflorescence - Single flowers on long peduncles from base of plant, mostly not or only slightly overtopping the leaves (those of the cleistogamous flowers prostrate or abruptly arched).
+Peduncles to 10 cm long, hirsute, curved at apex, with pair of opposite or sub-opposite bracts in upper half.

 Flowers - Sepals 4-7 mm long, oblong-lanceolate to broadly lanceolate, rounded or more commonly angled to a bluntly or broadly pointed tip, the margins glabrous or minutely hairy, the basal auricles small and inconspicuous (0.5-1.0 mm long at flowering).
 Corollas 10-18 mm long, the petals oriented more or less forward in life but curved or arched outward or backward toward their tips, longer than the sepals, bluish purple to purple (with a greenish white throat) with darker veins, rarely all white or white with purple spots or mottling, the lateral petals bearded on the upper surface with uniformly slender hairs, the lower petal glabrous or with a few slender hairs on the upper surface toward the base, the spur conspicuous, usually well-exserted beyond the sepal auricles, stout and often somewhat hemispheric in shape.
 Stamens not exserted, typically not visible without dissection of the flower.
 Style slender, slightly expanded into a narrow, more or less scoop-shaped, hollow, truncate tip.
 Cleistogamous flowers also produced.